graygnuorg/pound/README.md

 		End
 	End
 ```

+When this service is considered, the value of the `Host:` header from the
+incoming request is matched against each host listed in the `Match OR`
+statement.
+If any value compares equal, the match succeeds and the service
+is selected for processing the request.

 By default, the `Host` directive uses exact case-insensitive string match.
 This can be altered by supplying one or more options to it.
 In the example